 In 1926 he initiated the publishing of the experimental weekly for children and youths – Mały Przegląd, which was a supplement to the daily Nasz Przegląd.
 It was a periodical practically completely created 'by children and for children'.
 Korczak was its editor until 1930 and later handed over the post to Igor Newerly.
 The last issue of Mały Przegląd was published on Friday, the 1st of September 1939.

-In the twenties Korczak began collaborating with institutions educating teachers and tutors such as: the National Seminar for Teachers of Jewish Religion and the Study of Social-Educational Work at the Free Polish Higher School.
+In the 1920s, Korczak began collaborating with institutions educating teachers and tutors such as the National Seminar for Teachers of Jewish Religion and the Study of Social-Educational Work at the Free Polish Higher School.
 He was particularly involved with the National Institute of Special Pedagogy.

 In 1932 began living with his sister.
-In that time he took up new responsibilities, he worked as an expert witness in children's cases at the District Court and as a foreign document clerk for the National Health Service amongst others.
-Since the end of 1934 he was also involved with the Polish Radio.
+In that time he took up new responsibilities: he worked as an expert witness in children's cases at the District Court and as a foreign document clerk for the National Health Service amongst others.
+Since the end of 1934, he was also involved with the Polish Radio.
 Under the alias 'Old Doctor' he gave talks addressed to children, which had original forms and contents.
-He also collaborated with many magazines (Robotnik, Opieka Społeczna amongst others), also publishing articles in Hebrew and Yidish (for instance Olami, Olami Hakatan, Hechaluc Hacair, Dos Kind).
+He also collaborated with many magazines (Robotnik, Opieka Społeczna amongst others), also publishing articles in Hebrew and Yiddish (for instance Olami, Olami Hakatan, Hechaluc Hacair, Dos Kind).

 Works by Janusz Korczak:

 - Dzieci ulicy (Children of the Streets), Warsaw, 1901

 - Dziecko salonu (Child of the Drawing Room), Warsaw, 1906, 2nd edition 1927; partially autobiographical

 - Szkoła życia (School of Life, in: Społeczeństwo/Society), Warsaw, 1908